 Is a Heated Driveway Worth the Expense?

 Your sore back is screaming for a break from shovelling your driveway for the 10th time in two weeks.
 Or, perhaps you’re tired of bundling up in all those layers and snowplowing the driveway, only to do it all over again tomorrow.
-If you’d invested in a heated driveway, you could be cozy and warm right now… But what’s involved in getting one installed, and how much is it going to cost?
+If you’d invested in a heated driveway, you could be cozy and warm right now… But what’s involved in getting one installed, and how much is it going to set you back?
 Let’s take a look at the pros and cons.

 Types of Heated Driveways